 Arctic frame – Svalbard polar bears through a lens

 A photographer’s dream called Svalbard.
-Located halfway Norway and the North Pole and dominated by ice, wind and sea.
-It is the habitat of the polar bear, and home to Melissa Schaefer.
+Located between Norway and the North Pole and dominated by ice, wind, and sea.
+It is the habitat of the polar bear and home to Melissa Schaefer.
 White, wild, and beautiful.
-The arctic surroundings come with cold temperatures, stunning aurora lightshows and the blue tones of glaciers.
+The arctic surroundings come with cold temperatures, stunning aurora light shows, and the blue tones of glaciers.
 Freeze frame – some people tell a story with a camera, Melissa is one of them.
 Let her talk and you will inevitably end up loving that Arctic part of our planet as much as she does.
 I did already and that’s how we met.

 “This is what we see on television.
 It looks like another place… not ours.
 Faraway, not real.
 But this is our life and our planet.
 It is the reality of a much bigger and more important part of our world than most know.”

 Photography meets life and polar bears

 Melissa’s story reads like a film script.
 First question: why polar bears?
 She cannot point at a specific date but it all started at a very young age.
 Animal lover, with a fascination for polar bears.
 And a photography amateur, starting at age twelve.
 She got a Canon when she was fifteen and photography turned out to be more than just a hobby.
 Her ambitions met reality when change knocked at the front door, two years ago.
 Sometimes it happens just like that.
 The new life came with a name, Fredrik Granath.
 Film and photography producer, with a strong focus on polar regions and polar bears.
 Love, work, adventure, and travel sent her to Svalbard.
 At age twenty-four Melissa waved her home country Germany goodbye, moved to Sweden, and shortly after she was lying on the arctic ice to capture her first polar bear.